 If you are interested in seeking speed rehab options that will work for you or for a loved one, call our free, confidential helpline at 1-888-287-0471 Who Answers? to learn more information.
 Alternatively, you can click this link to reach us by email and get help finding suitable speed addiction treatment options.

 As a recreational drug, speed is usually available in the form of fine white powder or brightly colored tablets.
 Sometimes, although less commonly, speed refers to crystal meth, which resembles chunky, transparent crystals.
 Speed is typically injected, snorted, smoked or taken orally.

-If you are struggling with frequent speed use, do not hesitate to find help by calling our free, private helpline at 1-800-928-9139 or clicking this link to send us a confidential email and get started on the path to finding speed addiction treatment.
+If you are struggling with frequent speed use, do not hesitate to find help by calling our free, private helpline at 1-888-287-0471 Who Answers? or clicking this link to send us a confidential email and get started on the path to finding speed addiction treatment.

 Warning: Even when a doctor prescribes amphetamines or methamphetamines, abuse is still a risk.
 Some people who start out taking medications for a valid medical purpose still end up requiring speed addiction treatment and speed detox.
 Always follow your doctor’s orders closely and never share your prescriptions with other people.

 Interesting Fact:According to research carried out in 2009 by the National Survey on Drug Use and Health, as many as 1.2 million Americans over the age of 12 years old had tried meth at least once during the previous year.
 Since speed use can affect anyone of any age, everyone deserves respectful treatment and recovery options.

 Speed stimulates the central nervous system, altering the chemicals in the brain and nerves.
 Serotonin and dopamine are some of the major neurotransmitters that are affected.
 As a result, the mind becomes more active and impulse control is decreased.
 While using speed, most people experience a combination of the following psychological and physical effects: